proycon/analiticcl/README.md

 =[c|k]-[y]+[i]	1.1
 ```

-See the [sesdiff](https://github.com/proycon/sesdiff) documentation for a more elaborate description of the edit script
+To force matches on the beginning or end, start or end the pattern with respectively a  ``^`` or a ``$``.
+A further description of the edit script language
-language.
+can be found in the [sesdiff](https://github.com/proycon/sesdiff) documentation.

 ## Theoretical Background